spaetzel/spaetzel.github.com/_posts/2009-04-27-Twitter-For-Newbies.markdown

 ---
-title: Twitter for Newbies: Or How to Tweet better than Oprah
+title: Twitter for Newbies Or How to Tweet better than Oprah
 layout: post
 ---